keyvan/MiniHawraman/readme.txt

 those who want a solution to get started with because I noticed that there isn't such a solution out there.

-Here is a list of features included in Mini Hawraman:
+Here is a list of features included in Hawraman:

 * RSS with iTunes metadata
 * Multiple download types and formats for each episode
 * Comment, trackback, and pingback